Kimberly Williamson

 Kimberly Williamson (born 2 October 1993) is a Jamaican athlete specialising in the high jump.
 She represented her country in the high jump at the 2017 and 2022 World Athletics Championships, finishing 11th in the latter.

+Williamson first competed forEdwin Allen High School.
+She then was an All-American jumper for the Kansas State Wildcats track and field team, winning the high jump at the 2016 NCAA Division I Outdoor Track and Field Championships.

 Her personal bests in the event are 1.93 metres outdoors (Nashville 2022) and 1.88 metres indoors (Des Moines 2017).